CenterForTheBuiltEnvironment/HHW_brick/docs/APP_DEVELOPER_GUIDE.md

 - Python 3.8+
 - Basic understanding of Brick Schema
 - Familiarity with SPARQL (helpful but not required)
-- HHWS Brick Application installed
+- HHW Brick Application installed

 ---